 How to Measure Consistency

 There are a few ways to measure the consistency of your fluid acrylic paint.
 We’ll go over the two we think are the easiest to follow.
 After a lot of paint mixing, many artists say they learn to feel the right consistency in addition to using these types of methods.

 The Drip Method

-The most common one that we have seen is to dip your paint stick into the paint and pull it out about over the top of the rest of the paint in the container.
+The most common one that we have seen is to dip your paint stick into the paint and pull it out about an inch over the top of the rest of the paint in the container.
 Too high and the paint will sink due to the increased height and too low will cause the paint to make a stalagmite/stalactite directly from the stick.

 Let the paint drip back into the container and watch how it interacts with the top layer of paint.
 We want the paint to drip off the stirring stick and create a slight mount and then immediately disappear.
 That mound shouldn’t last for more than a second or two.